 The expansion potential of the on-site soils was determined in general accordance with ASTM D-4829.
 The testing apparatus is designed to accept a 4-inch diameter, 1-in high, remolded sample.
 The sample is initially remolded to 50 ± 1 percent saturation and then loaded with a surcharge equivalent to 144 pounds per square foot.
-The sample is then inundated with water and allowed to swell against the surcharge.
+The sample is then inundated with water, and allowed to swell against the surcharge.
 The resultant swell or consolidation is recorded after a 24-hour period.
-The results of the EI testing are as follows:
+The results of the expansion index shown on the boring logs and in the table below: